LinSharp/yam/README.md

 - Comments - Start with double tilde "\~\~".
 Everything after \~\~ will be ignored.
     Example: `~~ This is a comment`
 - Number - Everything that starts with a digit will be considered a number.
-    If programming language distinguishes, it will be further split in integer and float/double.
+    If programming language distinguishes, it will be further split to integer and float/double.
 Float is a number with a decimal point.
     Examples:
     `123` is a number/integer
     `3.14` is a number/float
     `50%` is converted to a number/float